 Our engagement in science-policy-practice activities has increased steadily over the years and range from high-level UN dialogues to local resilience assessments.
 Want to know more about our policy work?
 Click here!

-Along with Line Gordon and Cibele Queiroz, Amanda coordinates the SRC Collaborative Hub for Exploring Food Systems (CHEFS).
+Along with Line Gordon and Cibele Queiroz, Wood coordinates the SRC Collaborative Hub for Exploring Food Systems (CHEFS).
 This hub was created to coordinate and support the innovative food-related research at SRC.
-Amanda serves as the key linkage between SRC CHEFS researchers and EAT programs and initiatives.
+She serves as the key linkage between SRC CHEFS researchers and EAT programs and initiatives.